Table of Contents

 The bacteria mainly proliferate in the cells of the reticuloendothelial system and in reproductive organs.
 In up to 90 % of the infections, the disease has a subclinical process.
 After an incubation time of 5 – 60 days, symptoms like fatigue, joint pain, hepatosplenomegaly, and high fever accompanied by shivering and night sweats can be observed.

 Since the fever is regularly interrupted by fever-free intervals, it is also referred to as undulating fever with respect to its wave-like course.
 Other clinical presentations include endocarditis with an inflammation of the aortic valve, chronic processes with neurological symptoms, and spondylodiscitis.
+Skeletal system is commonly affected in children.
+Arthritis, spondylitis, and osteomyelitis are commonly reported in such cases.
 During pregnancy, the infection often leads to miscarriage.

 This is a typical non-caseating granuloma:

 For cultivation, blood cultures, abscess material, bone marrow, and other tissues can be used.
 Every suspicion has to be communicated to the laboratory since there is the danger of contagion and cultivation must only occur in an S3-laboratory.

 A further method is the detection of antibodies in the serum.
 For this, slow agglutinations and the Rose-Bengal test can be used.
 It is an Ag-agglutination test with bengal-dyed test antigen from B. abortus.

 As differential diagnoses, tuberculosis and yersiniosis should be considered.

 In any case, a combination therapy is recommendable.
 The gold standard is doxycycline for six weeks and streptomycin for two to three weeks.

 Usually, the disease and resulting death have to be reported to the competent authorities.

 The only species of this genus is Coxiella burnetii.
 There is a close relation to rickettsia, legionella, and francisella.